-How I Went From 30k in Debt and Zero eSkills… to Replacing My 9-5 with Passive Income
+How I Went From 30k in Debt and Zero eSkills… to Quitting my Day Job!

 This is not one of those stories about a born entrepreneur selling Snickers bars at school… or the guy who launched a multinational in his dorm room.
-Nope, this is something that felt deeply uncomfortable and had to be learned from scratch.
-Going alone wasn’t even brave – I just had to do something before I burned out or went crazy at work.
+Nope, just someone who was overworked and overweight, unhappy and unhealthy.

-I was hitting 50.
-Despite earning a decent income, I had no savings and nothing left at the end of every paycheck.
+Hitting 50, I had no energy, no savings, and nothing left at the end of every paycheck.
 I kept thinking, “Is this really it?”
-I still had big dreams, but I knew the road I was on would never even get close to those dreams.
-And I felt tired, overworked and undervalued.
 Something had to change.

 I knew nothing about how to make a living online.
 Nothing.
 Everyone said I was too old to start again.
-And I’m a shy and private introvert, so I am not a hustler.
-But I was determined to quit the 9 – 5 and instead work when and where I wanted.
-After two years and A LOT of mistakes, I had created a website and managed to exceed my previous salary.
-I really wanted to share my journey and show that if I could do this, anyone could.
+I’m also an introvert – not a hustler.
+But I was determined to quit the 9-5.
+And after two years and A LOT of mistakes, I wanted to share my journey and show that if I could do this, anyone could.

 How I got here